- General Regulations eTOP -

 21.1 The Subscriber may not transfer rights arising from the Agreement to a third party without the Operator’s consent.

-21.2 In matters not regulated by these Regulations, the relevant provisions of the Civil Code and applicable laws shall apply.
+21.2 Matters not regulated in the Regulations shall be governed by the relevant provisions of the Civil Code and Acts.

-21.6 The full application of these Regulations to Agreements signed before November 10, 2024, is possible only through an annex to the Agreement, if the Subscriber consents to its execution.
+21.6 Application of these Regulations in their entirety to Agreements concluded before September 5, 2025 is possible by way of an annex to the Agreement, provided the Subscriber agrees to sign it.

-21.7 The competent court for resolving disputes shall be the common court of the Operator’s registered office.
+21.7 The court competent to hear any disputes shall be the common court having jurisdiction over the Operator’s registered office.